AshCena/xml_to_csv/README.md

 # XML to CSV Converter

 This repository contains a Python project that transforms XML data into CSV format.
-It includes a Docker setup for containerized execution and configurations to control input/output paths and other parameters.

 ## Table of Contents